MobeenMehdi/MobeenMehdi/README.md

 - 👋 Hi, I’m @MobeenMehdi
-- 👀 I’m interested in  Data Science / Data Engineer
+- 👀 I’m Working as a Data Engineer for 1 year
-- 🌱 I’m currently learning Data Pipelines
+- 🏆 I'm AWS Data Analysis Certified
+- 🌱 I have keen intrest in azure and AWS side projects
-- 💞️ I’m looking to collaborate on BI
+- 💞️ I’m looking to BIG Data Projects
 - 📫 How to reach me mobeenmehdi@outlook.com

 <!---